Home / Physics / Planck’s Constant

 History

-Max Planck coined the term h in 1900 in his calculations for the distribution of energy radiated by a black body, that is, a perfect absorber of radiant energy.
-According to the said German physicist, light is transmitted, emitted, or absorbed in the form of discrete packets of energy called quanta.
-In some respects, the quantum of light behaves as an electromagnetic wave whereas, in others, it is an electrically neutral particle.
-This was eventually known as the photon, a term applied to the quanta of other members of the electromagnetic spectrum such as X-rays, and gamma rays as well.
+Max Planck coined the term in 1900 when calculating the energy radiated by a black body, a perfect absorber of radiant energy.
+According to him, light is transmitted, emitted, or absorbed in discrete packets of energy called quanta.
+In some respects, the quantum of light behaves as an electromagnetic wave, whereas in others, it is an electrically neutral particle.
+This was eventually known as the photon, a term applied to the quanta of other members of the electromagnetic spectrum, such as X-rays and gamma rays.

-On the basis of his work on this, Planck formulated a law, known as Planck’s radiation law that describes the spectral energy distribution of the electromagnetic radiation emitted by a black body at a definite temperature.
+Based on his work on this, Planck formulated a law, known as Planck’s radiation law, that describes the spectral energy distribution of the electromagnetic radiation emitted by a black body at a definite temperature.
 Planck also determined the value of the Boltzmann constant from this derivation.

 Mathematical Formulations